muthuguna/Flag/README.md

 http://localhost:8400/rest/flagService/flag/india

-All the user activity will audited in a MySQL DB table “Audit” Test suit has been created to test all the service methods using MockMvc in springiest framework.
+All the user activity will be audited in a MySQL DB table “Audit” Test suit has been created to test all the service methods using MockMvc in springiest framework.
 Used log4j framework for logging the application execution flow with debug enabled.